bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>Method #1: using the JavaScript Date object</h4>

-Let's modify the example from the previous lesson slightly by adding a *time-based animation*.
+Let's modify the example from the previous lesson slightly by adding a <i>time-based animation</i>.
 Here we use the "standard JavaScript" way for measuring time, using JavaScript's Date object:

 ```